 I mentioned you can the list all of providers installed.
 There are ones for USB, Bluetooth, and many others that are not network specific.
 These are here whether you install Message Analyzer or not.
 However, we do install 3 of our own providers.
 The Network Monitor way of capturing was through an NDIS Filter driver.
 We’ve upgraded this, in a sense, to provide ETW messages for Message Analyzer.
 You can see this by expanding the stack, which is done by clicking on the blue or green cubes on the left hand side of the row.
 This shows multiple ETW fragment messages which form into our NdsiProvider message.
 And above that comes your typical network stack.
 (If you don’t already know, you can also explore this stack in full by clicking on the ‘+’ icon on the left.)

 The Firewall is another great place you can capture from now.
 It provides a different inspection point into the stack.
 At this layer IPSec traffic is decrypted and you have access to Loop Back traffic.
 If you have a SQL server and client on the same machine, you can now capture that traffic!

-    Additionally, we updated the Firewall capture scenario so show when a message has be discarded.
+Additionally, we updated the Firewall capture scenario to show when a message has been discarded.
 With this and a provider to list out all the firewall rules, you can now understand when the firewall is involved in blocking your traffic.
 And of course we’ve wrapped this up into a new scenario template you can select.